Makerfabs/MaTouch_ESP32S3-SPI-TFT-with-AI-2.8-ST7789V/README.md

 ### ESP32_Speech_to_Text

 This demo implements the function of converting voice to text and display the converted text on the screen.
-Press and hold the "Speak" button to start recording, and release it to initiate the conversion from voice to text.

 ![](md_pic/image1.png)

 #### Applying for a Speech Recognition API